dblwhy/claude-squad/instructions/president.md

 For each completed ticket:
 ```
-Ticket {file name} has been completed
+Ticket {ticket file name} has been completed
 ```

 When all tickets are done: